{{ summary.heading }}

 Crawler

-A platform fetcher that reads a page and its preview image before rendering or caching a link card.
+A platform fetcher that reads a public page and its assets before rendering or caching a link preview.

 Unfurl

-The expanded preview shown when a chat or collaboration app turns a plain URL into a title, summary, image, and source card.
+The expanded preview that appears when a plain address becomes a card with a title, summary, image, and source in a chat or collaboration app.

 References: